Welcome to Year 6’s class page!

 The children are required to listen carefully and to develop their self-control and concentration in class and in the playground.

 Working together with parents and guardians plays a big part in establishing good relationships and standards of behaviour.
-If you have any concerns, please do not hesitate to contact us.

 We are encouraging children to take an active role in their own learning as they will soon be coming to the end of their time at primary school.
 We will be giving out a larger volume of homework both weekly and during holidays.
 We expect the children to take responsibility over their own learning and to organise their workload accordingly.
-Failure to submit homework on time will result in a detention.
+Failure to submit homework on time will result in an immediate detention.